-In the following sub-section we will describe how the new design process is constructed.
-PRoDe aims at supporting a method engineer who wants to construct a design process for developing multi-agent systems in order to solve a specific problem.
+In this section we describe how the new process is constructed.
+This process aims at supporting a method engineer who wants to construct a design process for developing multi-agent systems that solve a particular problem.
 It is reasonable to suppose that the first thing he does is to check if some kind of process is already existing in the organization and how the involved stakeholders use it.

-The most common situation is that a kind of process is already in use, sometimes it is well documented and it only needs improvements, other times it needs to be created almost from scratch.
-In any case the method engineer has to analyze the organization development context, and the problem types faced within that, in order to gather the set of requirements the new process has to fulfill.
+The most common situation is that a kind of process is already in use, sometimes it is well documented and it only needs improvements, sometimes it needs to be created almost from scratch.
+In any case the method engineer has to analyze the organization development context, and the problem types faced within that, in order to gather the set of requirements new process has to fulfill.
+Further details about this activity will be provided in the next subsection.